lcalvarez/yelp_analysis/README.md

         Log in with the user `jupyter` and no password.
 You should be able to see the notebook there and open up the yelp data analysis.
 Note that the connection will not be SSL encrypted which would not be good for a production system.
-This is acceptable for now to demonstrate the deployment but should be modified in the future.
+This is okay for now to demonstrate the deployment but should be modified in the future.
 Open up the notebook and you should be able to run code, if desired.
-The analysis is present there with the report.
+The analysis is present there with the write-up/report.

     d.)
+Note that the notebook is also present in 'yelp_analysis/' as Yelp- Data-Analysis.ipynb so that can be brought up locally with a simple jupyter notebook deploy to a virtual environment.

+    e.)
 When finished, run:
             ./terraform destroy
         in ec2/terraform to remove the infrastructure.